DataScientest-Studio/Template_MLOps_accidents/README.md

     │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │
+    ├── python-packages                <- Source code for use in this project.
+    │   │
+    │   ├── green_light_ui
+    │   ├── model_api
+    │   └── road_accidents_database_ingestion
+    │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
-    │
-    ├── src                <- Source code for use in this project.
+    ├── Volumes                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
     │   ├── data           <- Scripts to download or generate data